 As a Healthy School, we provide good quality meals and encourage children to maintain a healthy diet, eat a balanced meal and try new things.

-School lunches are cooked at Long Ditton St Mary’s Junior School and delivered to the school in insulated containers daily.
+School lunches are provided by Twelve15 catering and are cooked at Long Ditton St Mary’s Junior School and delivered to the school in insulated containers daily.

 - If your child would like to have School Lunches, then please complete a School Dinner Request form and then return it to the School Office: